deyvidm18/iac-monorepo/README.md

 Deploying infrastructure changes in this monorepo follows a GitOps workflow:

-1.  **Create a Pull Request (PR):** After making your desired infrastructure changes (e.g., provisioning a new application as described in the "Provisioning a New Application" section, or modifying an existing one), commit your changes to a new branch and open a Pull Request against the `master` branch.
+1.  **Create a Draft Pull Request (PR):** After making your desired infrastructure changes (e.g., provisioning a new application as described in the "Provisioning a New Application" section, or modifying an existing one), commit your changes to a new branch and open a **Draft Pull Request** against the `master` branch.

-2.  **Automated Plan Generation:** Creating a Pull Request will automatically trigger a Cloud Build pipeline.
+2.  **Automated Plan Generation:** Creating a Pull Request (even a draft) will automatically trigger a Cloud Build pipeline.
 This pipeline will run `terragrunt plan` for the affected infrastructure and post the plan output as a comment on your Pull Request.

-3.  **Review the Plan:** Carefully review the generated plan output in the PR comments.
-Ensure that the changes proposed by Terraform align with your expectations and do not introduce any unintended modifications.
+3.  **Self-Review the Plan:** Carefully review the generated plan output in the PR comments.
+During this initial self-review, validate that the right resources will be created, updated, or destroyed, and that the changes proposed by Terraform align with your expectations and do not introduce any unintended modifications.

+4.  **Mark PR as Ready for Review:** Once you have completed your self-review and are confident in the proposed changes, mark the Pull Request as "Ready for Review."

-4.  **Admin Approval and Merge:** Once the plan has been reviewed and approved, an administrator will merge your Pull Request into the `master` branch.
+5.  **Infra Admin Review and Merge:** An infrastructure administrator will then review your Pull Request.
+Upon their validation and approval, the PR will be merged into the `master` branch.
 This merge event will trigger another Cloud Build pipeline, which will execute `terragrunt apply` to provision or update the infrastructure in the respective GCP environment.

 ## Cloud Governance and Labeling